 The following issue is fixed: An error can occur if you run queries to query the latest multi-value data.

 V2.5.14 released on May 19, 2020

 rlastthat return the actual timestamp versions can be added to downsampling expressions.

-The following issue is fixed: Unexpected large queries are run because downsampling expressions are incorrectly parsed.
+The following issue is fixed: Unplanned large queries are run because downsampling expressions are incorrectly parsed.

 V2.5.13 released on March 19, 2020

 The account management feature is supported.
 You can manage accounts based on basic access authentication.
 For more information, see Manage accounts.

 The following issue is fixed: An error occurs when you use wildcards to match tags.

 V2.5.12 released on January 16, 2020

 Prefix matching and suffix matching can be added as query filters.